There is a gaping chasm between what it takes to keep customers satisfied and loyal and what actually happens. Why?

 The last of the four behavioral styles is the “C” behavioral type, as identified by CriteriaOne DISC.
 High “C” behavioral type employees are evaluators.
 They need to understand everything about everything.
 The employee with this behavioral style makes sure the problem never happens again.
 He provides a minutely detailed product history including product evolution and repair record.
 This customer service representative believes failure to read directions is the root cause of most problems.
 Skeptical to the core, the high “C” employee goes through instructions line-by-line to rule out operator error.
 He may ask a complaining customer to answer detailed questions to ensure that he gets all the facts.
 Because accuracy is important, questions must be answered in order.
 This customer service representative may want to assign blame, although it’s important that the right person (who may be the customer) or department be identified as the culprit.
 The high “C” behavioral type offers an apology after identifying the problem’s cause and only if one is warranted.
 If an apology is offered, expect conditions and contingencies, and assurances couched with “there really are no guarantees in life.”
 When you are finished complaining to the high C agent, you’re comfortable the company has the whole story but not sure anything will change.

 So, which of the four behavioral styles is the best for customer service?
 The simple answer is the best style is SITUATIONAL.
 Flexibility is the essential core competency required from customer service employees.
 Interpersonal skills, listening skills, emotional stability, organization, and follow through are important, too.
 Good analytical and root cause analysis skills don’t hurt either.
 The key is the best customer service employees intuitively understand which skills to apply at the right time and with the right intensity.
 That’s how using DISC testing for employees can help a manager determine which employees are the best natural customer service fit, if they will be motivated by helping people and solving problems, and how they will relate to different customer styles.
+Using a behavioral styles test can help you place your employees in the best roles for their personalities and skill sets.

 How crucial is putting the right people in customer service jobs?
 You tell me.
 More than half of all dissatisfied customers decide against doing business with the company again.
 Ninety percent admit to complaining about the experience to friends, family, neighbors and anyone else willing to listen.
 The take home lesson for business owners is that dissatisfied customers WILL vent.
 It’s up to the employer then to choose the listener – will it be to an employee or another customer or prospect?